 - click “No”

-The Canadian Agency for Drugs and Technologies in Health (CADTH) provides Canada’s federal, provincial, and territorial health care decision makers with credible, impartial advice and evidence-based information about the effectiveness and efficiency of drugs and other health technologies.
+CADTH — the Canadian Agency for Drugs and Technologies in Health — provides Canada’s federal, provincial, and territorial health care decision-makers with objective evidence to help make informed decisions about the optimal use of drugs and medical devices in our health care system.
 To achieve its mandate, CADTH produces a variety of publications that range from comprehensive systematic reviews and economic evaluations to more concise bulletins and updates.

-In order to search for and retrieve the evidence base required to produce CADTH reports, the Information Services team has developed a grey literature checklist.
-Grey literature includes reports and government information that are not published commercially and that are inaccessible via bibliographic databases.
-The checklist is used to:
+In order to search for and retrieve the evidence base required to produce CADTH reports, CADTH’s Research Information Services team has developed and made available a grey literature checklist.
+Grey literature includes government information and reports that are not published commercially and that may be inaccessible via bibliographic databases.
+This checklist is used to:

 - ensure the retrieval of all relevant health technology assessment (HTA), government, and evidence-based agency reports that may not be indexed in bibliographic databases such as MEDLINE

-- help document the grey literature search process, thereby increasing transparency and the potential for reproducibility
+- document the grey literature search process, thereby increasing transparency and the potential for reproducibility

-- ensure that grey literature searching is done in a standardized and comprehensive way.
+- ensure that grey literature searching is done in a comprehensive way, according to international standards.1-2

-Organized by topic, the checklist includes tips on navigating the web sites.
-Although the web sites are usually assigned to only one category, in many cases an individual web site may have relevancy in additional categories.
+Organized by topic, the checklist includes tips on navigating the websites.
+Although the websites are usually assigned to only one category, in many cases an individual website may have relevancy in additional categories.
 The checklist does not supply background information on the agencies.
-If available, however, the name of the web site is a hyperlink to a brief description of the agency.
+If available, however, the name of the website is hyperlinked to a brief description of the agency.

 This checklist is meant to be used to document all aspects of the search process.
-This includes the documentation of all keywords used in the search and information about the availability of each web site as well as the use of a drop-down box beside each web site to indicate the success or relevancy of the retrieval.
+This includes the documentation of keywords used in the search, and information about the availability of each website, as well as the use of a drop-down box beside each website to indicate the success or relevancy of the retrieval.